joshuap/gatsby-starter-roam/NOTES.md

 ## Misc. thoughts/ideas

 - Could use the slug/digest function to link `[[title]]`-style references.
+- Create a [transformer plugin](https://www.gatsbyjs.org/tutorial/part-six/) to build links and references from Roam JSON?
 - It would be interesting to try converting Roam queries to GraphQL queries.